wp-plugins/wp-live-chat-software-for-wordpress/readme.txt

 == Screenshots ==

-1. *Website integration*: Put the chat button and monitoring code to successfully integrate live chat with your website.
+1. Website integration: Put the chat button and monitoring code to successfully integrate live chat with your website.
 Let your sales force get in touch with your customers and identify their needs.
-2. *Chat window*: A direct chat with an agent using the web communicator.
+2. Chat window: A direct chat with an agent using the web communicator.
-3. *Agent window*
+3. Agent window
-4. *Website monitoring*: Track your visitors in real time and see what pages they are watching now.
+4. Website monitoring: Track your visitors in real time and see what pages they are watching now.
 Invite them to chat in response to your marketing campaigns and initiatives.
-5. *Dashboard*: Be up-to-date with your company activity.
+5. Dashboard: Be up-to-date with your company activity.
 Dashboard gives you many information presented in concise and pleasant way.
+6. One of the chat buttons available in our buttons gallery
+7. One of the chat invitations available in our invitations gallery
+8. One of the personal invitations available in our invitations gallery

 == Changelog ==